 In addition to his work with Take 3, Tim is also a co-founder of the Plastic Bag Free NSW campaign, a spokesperson for the Boomerang Alliance campaigning for better recycling and has facilitated over 200 educational seminars to schools, universities, businesses, community groups and government departments since 2011.
 With a vision to be a leader in significantly reducing plastic pollution in Australia and around the glove, Take 3 has set a goal to remove 3 million pieces of plastic from the ocean over next 3 years.

 Mark Dia is the Regional Oceans campaigner for Greenpeace South East Asia.
 Through his work, he has uncovered illegal fishing practices, corruption and labour abuses within the seafood industry, and is fighting hard for global sustainable fishing practices.

 Mark has a long history with Greenpeace that dates back over 20 years when he climbed onboard the MV Greenpeace as one of the very first Greenpeace volunteers in South East Asia.
 Inspired by their success in preventing dumping of radioactive wastes at sea, his Greenpeace days started out climbing a crane with a banner that said “Australia Stop Wasting Asia”, on a ship dumping toxic waste off Manila.
 “It was a way of telling the world what was going on, otherwise no one would know”.
 That sort of action – peaceful yet powerful, started a career Mark chased with a passionate desire to make change.

 Mark believes we are facing a seafood crisis, which consumers can help avert.
 “When the fish run out, the small scale fishermen will be left starving while the big fishing company owners can go into another business with their fat profits”.
 Mark has his work cut out for him.
-These communities literally have a life-or-death stake in having sustainable fisheries.
+These communities, with a population of 12 million worldwide, literally have a life-or-death stake in having sustainable fisheries.